-- Dry ranch seasoning–I have a homemade ranch seasoning recipe that you should definitely try!
+Dry ranch seasoning: I have a homemade recipe that you should definitely try!
 If not, about 2 tablespoons of my seasoning are equal to one 1-ounce package of store-bought seasoning.

-- Buffalo sauce–Be sure to buy buffalo sauce, not simply hot sauce for this recipe.
+Buffalo sauce: Be sure to buy buffalo sauce, not simply hot sauce for this recipe.
 If you want to make your own buffalo sauce, I have the perfect recipe for you!
-The nice thing about my Buffalo Sauce is it can be made a little hotter or not as hot, depending on your tolerance.
+The nice thing about homemade sauce is that it can be made a little hotter or not as hot, depending on your tolerance.

 Can I Freeze Buffalo Chicken Stuffed Shells?